-In 1 Cor 1:30, we are told that Christ Jesus has become to us righteousness.
+In 1 Corinthians 1:30, we are told that Christ Jesus has become to us righteousness.
 And in Him we are declared to be righteous.

-In 2 Cor 5:21 we read "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
+In 2 Corinthians 5:21 we read, "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."

-Now this is so important.
-Satan wins many victories when we do not realize that our God is Jehovah Tsidkenu.
+This is so important.
+Satan wins many victories when we do not realize that our God is Jehovah-Tsidkenu.

-When you have failed, when you have stumbled, when you have sinned against God, Satan will try to tell you that you are so unworthy and so weak and so guilty that you are inadequate and insufficient to do anything worthwhile in God's service.
+When we have failed, when we have stumbled, when we have sinned against God, Satan will try to tell us that we are so unworthy and so weak and so guilty that we are inadequate and insufficient to do anything worthwhile in God's service.

-We must learn to repent and confess our sin to God, and then to gladly accept that He is Jehovah Tsidkenu, God our Righteousness.
+We must learn to repent and confess our sin to God, and then to gladly accept that He is Jehovah-Tsidkenu, God our Righteousness.
 He has declared us to be righteous.
 It is His gift.
-And we can go on boldly--not in our own righteousness, but in HIS.
+And we can go on boldly--not in our own righteousness, but in His righteousness.

-Next go to Ezek 48:35.
-It is the last verse in the book of Ezekiel.
+Now we go to the last verse in the book of Ezekiel.
+Ezekiel 48:35.

 The last part of the vision of Ezekiel was of a new city, with a new temple.
 It was to be glorious.
 And the last words of this verse tell us the name of the city.
-In Hebrew is is named a compound name of God--Jehovah-Shammah.
-He is "The Eternal God who is There."
+In Hebrew is is named a compound name of God: Jehovah-Shammah.
+It tells us that He is "The Eternal God who is There."

 Now where is God today?
 He is HERE!
 He is the God who is with us.

-The fire that left the temple in Ezekiel's day returned on the day of Pentecost and rested on the heads of men and women who had just become temples of God Almighty.
+The fire that left the temple in Ezekiel's day returned on the day of Pentecost and rested on the heads of men and women who had just become temples of God.

-And now, God is here.
+And now, God is here in all of us who are trusting Jesus.
 He has promised never to leave us.
 So the next time you feel all alone, remember who He is and praise Him as Jehovah-Shammah--The Eternal God who is here.